How to Decorate a Modern Office Space

 KM: These are great when you need flexibility in the workspace — for example, to conduct trainings, seminars, and large meetings.
 They save room, are comfortable, and can do double duty if you need to pull them into a conference room or the cafeteria.
 The Caper chair is a light, clean design that comes in great colors — a nice way to introduce color into a neutral space.
 They're easy to move and can be set up to create row seating in a larger room.
 The perforated holes in the seat and back help keep the user cool.
 Another good stacking chair is the Spark chair, a comfortable, colorful, and durable design that can be used indoors and out.

-YV: What desk lamp/chair combo do you think works really well, and explain how you'd use it and why.
+YV: What modern office chair and lamp combination do you think works really well, and explain how you'd use it and why.

 KM: The EYHOV Rise Desk is perfect when you need to keep your files and cords hidden, organized, and off the ground.
 I would pair it with the Pablo Pixo Table lamp because it is sleek and designed for movement.
 It also adds vibrant color and personality into a space.
 These I'd put with the Sayl work chair, a new classic for the office.